newmonade/foo.cd/ReadMe.md

 Tree
 - Enter: append songs to playlist and play
-- Shift+Enter : append songs to playlist
+- Shift+Enter: append songs to playlist
+- Right click: context menu for tagging and ReplayGain

 Playlist
 - Enter: play